fwcd/ProjectLighthouse/README.md

 # ProjectLighthouse
-A game running on the University of Kiel's highriser.
+A game running on the University of Kiel's high-rise building.

 ![Photo](photo.jpg) ![Screenshot](screenshot.png)